eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 ResourceLimitedContainerConfig
 """"""""""""""""""""""""""""""

-This structure holds the limits of a resource limited collection, as well as the allocation configuration that can be fixed size or dynamic size.
+This structure holds the limits of a resource limited collection, as well as the allocation configuration, which can be fixed size or dynamic size.

 List of structure members: